All GLP-1 medications from FDA-registered 503B pharmacies Browse Products

 How should I take oral BPC-157 relative to meals?

 Most protocols recommend taking oral BPC-157 on an empty stomach, typically 30 minutes before a meal or 2 hours after eating.
 An empty stomach means less competition with food proteins for enzymatic attention and potentially better absorption.
-That said, BPC-157's gastric stability means it is not destroyed by food.
-Empty-stomach dosing is an optimization, not an absolute requirement.
+But BPC-157's gastric stability means it isn't destroyed by food.
+Empty-stomach dosing is an improvement, not an absolute requirement.
 Follow your prescribing physician's specific instructions.

 Get the Right BPC-157 Route for Your Goals